-Some Central America food is extremely familiar (fried chicken in Guatemala, fruit smoothies in Costa Rica).
-Other meals might seem a bit on the exotic side (fried palm flowers in El Salvador, stuffed yucca rolls in Panama), while certain Central America recipes might seem downright startling such as El Salvador's sopa de patas.
+Some Central America food is extremely familiar, such as fried chicken in Guatemala and fruit smoothies in Costa Rica.
+Other meals might seem a bit on the exotic side, like fried palm flowers in El Salvador and stuffed yucca rolls in Panama.
+Yet other Central America recipes might seem downright startling, such as El Salvador's sopa de patas.
 A lot of the dishes might have the same name but you should try them in each country.
 The recipes tend to be different.

 So don't be shy, go on...have a taste of Central America cuisine!
 You will be pleasantly surprised.

 01 of 07